-- A UMWSHC attending provider (physician or nurse practitioner) must be present in the office and readily available during the entire allergy injection and observation period before extract can be administered. - Injections are given subcutaneously using a 1-mL syringe with a 27 gauge half-inch non-removable needle. - Injections should be given in the posterior portion of the middle third of the upper arm. - The syringe should be aspirated to check for blood return in the syringe before injecting.
+- A UMWSHC attending provider (physician or nurse practitioner) must be present in the office and readily available during the entire allergy injection and observation period before extract can be administered. - Injections are given subcutaneously using a 1-mL syringe with a 27 gauge half-inch non-removable needle. - Injections should be given in the posterior portion of the middle third of the upper arm at the junction of the deltoid and triceps muscles. - The syringe should be aspirated to check for blood return in the syringe before injecting.
 If blood is present, the solution should not be injected and the syringe removed and discarded in an appropriate container. - The patient must remain and be observed for 30 minutes after an injection.
-After 30 minutes the site is checked and any reaction is documented.
+(The onset of most anaphylactic reactions occurs within 30 minutes following injection.)